CodyAdam/my-admin-panel/doc/services.md

 You can configure the services with environment variables available in the [.env](../.env) file.

-It's not recommanded to change the default values, but if you want to, you can.
+It's not recommended to change the default values, but if you want to, you can.

 | Service  | Variable Name  | Description             | Default value          |
 | -------- | -------------- | ----------------------- | ---------------------- |